k8sAustin/k8sAustincom/Kubernetes-Austin.md

 Whether you are navigating complex, multi-cluster architectures at an enterprise scale, or you are an engineer looking to deepen your foundational cloud-native expertise, this is your community.
 We are here to trade architectural war stories, solve hard production problems, and grow together in a friendly, inclusive environment.
 Join us to ask tough questions, share what you are building, and connect with peers.

 Our mission is to elevate the local ecosystem by hosting **production-grade technical talks**.
 We welcome speakers from all backgrounds, provided they bring engineering depth rather than sales pitches.
-Whether you are a global CNCF Maintainer or a local engineer with a "war story" to share, our platform is designed to share actionable knowledge.
+Whether you are a CNCF Maintainer or a local engineer with a war story to share, our platform is designed to share actionable knowledge.

 ## Our Core Values & Operating Principles